efekabakas/process-info/README.md

 # process-info
 loadable kernel module for retrieve or kill the valid processes

-The module has 3 methods :
+#### The module has 3 methods :
+#### all_processes
-1- all_processes : retrieves all the valid processes with their pid, ppid, name, uid and state info.
+- all the valid processes with their pid, ppid, name, uid and state info are returned.

+#### pid_process
-2- pid_process : retrieves pid and proc/inputid/cmdline info of the process that determined with the inputid.
+- pid and proc/inputid/cmdline info of the process that determined with the input id are returned.

+#### kill_process
-3- kill_process : kills process that determined with the inputid.
+- process that determined with the input id is killed.